-4.5 The Representations received have each been summarised into issues raised and all entered into a Representations database.
-A report listing all those summaries by representation has been prepared and will be published on the Council website along with this report.
-A summary of the issues raised at the LDP POP and Strategic Growth Plan Consultation Events held in June have also been presented with the Representations List report.
-A key feature of the LDP preparation system is that the consideration is to be 'issue-based' and accordingly, all representations have been sorted into the issues raised, rather than being considered by individual representation.
-These issues are presented in this Interim Report, sorted into the same structure/topic headings as were set out in the POP document i.e. by Vision and Objectives, then Spatial Strategy, then Economy topics, Social, Environmental etc. Therefore, all representations will be 'taken account of' in the LDP, being considered by Planning officials and elected Members of the Council at this stage, with this Interim report, and then with a Final Representation Consideration Report.

-- 4.6 Derry City and Strabane District Council has been actively participating in a new programme of enhanced public consultation and involvement called 'IMPROVE'.
+- 4.5 The representations received were summarised into issues raised and all entered into a representations database.
+A report listing all those summaries by representation was prepared and was published on the Council website along with the Interim POP Representations Report.
+A summary of the issues raised at the LDP POP and Strategic Growth Plan Consultation Events held in June were presented with the Representations List report.
+A key feature of the LDP preparation system is that the consideration is to be 'issue-based' and accordingly, all representations were sorted into the issues raised, rather than being considered by individual representation.
+These issues were presented in the Interim Report and have also been included in this Final Report.
+They were sorted into the same structure/topic headings as were set out in the POP document i.e. by Vision and Objectives, then Spatial Strategy, then Economy topics, Social, Environmental etc. All issues raised in the representations have been taken account of in the draft Plan Strategy, having been considered by Planning officials and elected Members of the Council.
+Section 6 of this Final Report sets out the outcomes of this consideration. - 4.6 Derry City and Strabane District Council has initiated a new programme of enhanced public consultation and involvement called 'IMPROVE'.
 This is an EU funded project by the Northern Periphery and Arctic 2014-2020 programme which aims to facilitate the public in helping the Council produce better public services in this District.
-The benefits apply when public participation is a two-way process where both the public and the Council can learn and gain benefit.
+The benefits apply when public participation is a twoway process - where both the public and the Council can learn and gain benefit.
 Effective public participation allows the public's opinions to be identified and incorporated into decisions that ultimately affect them.
 As part of this citizen engagement and to make the LDP process more accessible to a wider audience a questionnaire was published on the LDP section of the Council's website.
-A series of questions about each preferred option was posed and there were comment boxes to provide an answer.
-This gave the public an opportunity to respond to any specific options of the POP without having to send in an email or letter in an easy and structured way.
-In total there were 26 responses received and these responses have been summarised in the Representations Summary List that accompanies this report and are incorporated in the issues presented in this paper. - 4.7 A series of 16 consultation events were held across the City and District during June 2017.
-A summary of the issues raised will also be published along with the List of Representations Summary Report.
+A serious of questions about each preferred option was posed and there were comment boxes to provide an answer.
+This gave the public an opportunity to respond to any specific options of the POP without having to send in an email or letter.
+In total there were 26 responses received and a variety of responses were summarised in the LDP POP Representations Summary List that accompanies this report. - 4.7 A series of 16 consultation events were held across the City and District during June 2017.
+A summary of the issues raised will also be published along with the POP Representations Report and the List of Representations Summary Report.
 These were held during daytime and evening to encourage a wide participation, including carers, those with dependents and those in full time employment.
-Many of the issues raised were followed up with a more detailed letter or questionnaire response from the participants and the issues raised will be taken into consideration as we go forward towards the Plan Strategy.
+Many of these issues were followed up with a more detailed letter or questionnaire response and the issues raised will be taken into consideration as we go forward towards the Plan Strategy.

-5.0 POP Representations, Consideration & Response
+5.0 POP Representations, Consideration and Response

-This section is laid out in an identical format to that used in the POP document.
-The issues raised by all the representations have been summarised and a brief consideration and broad approach for the LDP 'going forward' have been provided at the end of each topic.
-Council's preferred option, as set out in the POP, is shaded within each Topic table:
+This section contains the LDP consideration of and response to the issues raised by the POP representations from the Interim Representations Report.
+It is laid out in an identical format to that used in the POP document for the reader's convenience.
+The issues raised by all the representations were summarised and a brief consideration and broad approach for the LDP going forward from POP stage to dPS stage was provided at the end of each topic.
+Council's preferred option, as set out in the POP, was shaded within each Topic table.
+The final consideration and response is set out in Section 6.0 of this paper.